 I bought my ticket and waited for the 2.30 pm train.
 I sat in the waiting lounge, and knowing that I was in the middle of a large crowd.
 I took a look at the people around me.
-I knew from then that we were all from different territories, cultures, traditions.
-Watching all the faces passing by and they are faces that I will probably never see again or have the chance to say “bonjour” or hello to.
-These people are all beings who have experienced some kind of travel, they have reached places that I may not have been or I have been to places they have never seen and they would definitely have been through something that changed them.As the time ticked closer to 2.30 pm, I left for the platform B (voie B – as they say in French), while the microphone announced the arrival of the train from “Bordeaux to La Rochelle Ville.”
+I knew from then that we were all from different territories, cultures and traditions.
+Watching all the faces passing by and they are faces that I shall probably never see again or have the chance to say “bonjour” or hello to.
+These people are all beings who have experienced some kind of travel, they have reached places that I may not have been or I have been to places they have never seen and they would definitely have been through something that changed them.As the time ticked closer to 2.30 pm, I left the lounge for the platform B (voie B – as they say in French), while the microphone announced the arrival of the train from “Bordeaux to La Rochelle Ville.”
 And many of us boarded the same train.
 Without knowing who they were, I knew already that individually, we will all be disembarking at different stations.

 As the train started to reach stations to stations, some people stepped down and others boarded the train.

 As the train announced that we were approaching the station of “Saintes,” I knew that I was coming to the end of my railway journey for the day.
 I too was to leave some people behind to continue their journey.
-My journey did not end just there, I boarded a coach from “Saintes” station to Royan train station for another hour or so on the road – another experience which I surely enjoyed very much.
+My journey did not end just there, I boarded a coach (“la navette”) like the French calls it), from “Saintes” station to “Royan” train station for another hour or so on the road – another experience which I surely enjoyed very much.
 It wasn’t only a coach ride, but something else was to explode – hum hum, I thought I knew the driver of the Coach “hahaha!”
 Well, well, I wasn’t sure if it was him, but deep down my feelings was strong that he was the person I knew when I visited Paris when I was 20 years old.
 Those days he worked for “Jet Tour Paris.”
 Well I bought my coach ticket from him and I boarded the coach.
 I thought for minutes and my mind started to roll on those days when I met him many years ago in Paris, he was young, handsome and charming.
 Well the journey went on.
-After we arrived at Royan train station, it was pouring down heavily with a freezing wind.
+After we arrived at Royan train station, it was pouring down heavily, and with a blowing freezing wind.
 I couldn’t leave without knowing if the driver was the person I knew.
 I asked him the question at arrival point, he was surprised and happy.
 He hugged me and he handed me his card and said “call me, we need to talk and catch up where we left off some 20 odd years ago, please do not miss it.”
 And I said to him, “yes I will.”

 My friend met me and we drove home in the pouring rain.
 And that was the end of my journey for my first day in France.